ConnorFriday-code/Pharos-Computers/README.md

 <h4>Contact google map</h4>

+-Large yet seamlessly fits into page

+-Access to other reviews

+-Keeps the consistency of having a large block as the first element on the page

 ![Map mobile](readme-images/end-result-images/Map-sm.PNG)

 ![Map computer](readme-images/end-result-images/Map-lg.PNG)

 <h4>Contact shop photo, address, and timetable</h4>

+-Repeating the image from the hero-image on index page help solidfies image of store in the user's mind

+-Address is clear and easy to read

+-Opening times cleary state when the store opens and closes on what day

+-Telephone is in bold to draw user's attention to it and break up the dullness of address section

 ![Address mobile](readme-images/end-result-images/Address-sm.PNG)

 ![Address computer](readme-images/end-result-images/Address-lg.PNG)

 <h4>Contact form</h4>

+-Works in sending a form to code institute

+-Name, email, and message are working required checks

 ![Form mobile](readme-images/end-result-images/Form-sm.PNG)